 - Add the garlic and cook for a further 5 minutes.

 - Increase the heat to medium, and then add the can of whole tomatoes.
 Cook for approx. 10 minutes, until they begin to soften.
-Break down the tomatoes with the spoon.
+Break down the tomatoes with a spoon.

 - Add the chicken stock, and bring it to a simmer—maintaining a simmer for approx. 15 minutes.